microsoft/mimalloc/readme.md

   due to free list sharding) the memory is marked to the OS as unused ("reset" or "purged") reducing (real) memory pressure and fragmentation, especially in long running programs.
-- __lazy initialization__: pages in a segment are lazily initialized so no memory is touched until it becomes allocated, reducing the resident memory and potential page faults.
-- __secure__: mimalloc can be build in secure mode, adding guard pages, randomized allocation, encoded free lists, etc. to protect against various heap vulnerabilities.
+- __secure__: mimalloc can be build in secure mode, adding guard pages, randomized allocation, encrypted free lists, etc. to protect against various heap vulnerabilities.
 The performance penalty is only around 3% on average over our benchmarks.
 - __first-class heaps__: efficiently create and use multiple heaps to allocate across different regions.